The Ink Business Cash Credit Card vs. The Ink Business Preferred Credit Card

 Welcome bonus winner: Ink Business Preferred

-With the Ink Business Preferred, you can earn 100,000 points after spending $15,000 in the first three months of account opening.
-If you redeem the welcome bonus for travel through Chase Ultimate Rewards, your bonus points could be worth up to $1,250 since you’ll get a value of 1.25 cents per point when redeeming points for Chase travel.
+With the Ink Business Preferred, you can earn 100,000 points after spending $8,000 in the first three months of account opening.
+If you redeem the welcome bonus for travel through Chase Ultimate Rewards, your bonus points are worth $1,250 since points are worth 1.25 cents per point when redeemed for travel through the issuer’s portal.

-The Ink Business Cash offers a $750 welcome bonus after you spend $6,000 within the first three months of opening your account.
-In terms of dollar amount, it’s lower.
-But if you’re not sure you can spend the $15,000 for the Ink Business Preferred, then this welcome bonus would be more attainable for you.
+The Ink Business Cash offers a $750 welcome bonus (in the form of 75,000 Ultimate Rewards points) after you spend $6,000 within the first three months of opening your account.
+In terms of dollar amount, that’s lower than the Ink Business Preferred.
+Additionally, those points are only worth $.01 each if redeemed for travel through Chase’s portal unless you combine them with a premium Chase card’s earned points.

 Rewards rate winner: Ink Business Preferred

-For the Ink Business Cash, you’ll earn 5 percent cash back at office supply stores and on internet, cable and phone services (on up to $25,000 in combined purchases per year) and 2 percent cash back on restaurant and gas station spending (on up to $25,000 in combined purchases per year).
+For the Ink Business Cash, you’ll earn 5 percent cash back at office supply stores and on internet, cable and phone services (on the first $25,000 in combined purchases each account anniversary year, then 1 percent) and 2 percent cash back on restaurant and gas station spending (again, on the first $25,000 in combined purchases each account anniversary year, then 1 percent).
 All other spending will earn 1 percent cash back.
-For the 5 percent and 2 percent categories, your cash back is capped at $25,000 in each category, which limits how much cash back you can actually earn each year.
+Those $25,000 caps to earn top rewards in each of the card’s bonus categories put a damper on how much cash back you can earn each year.

 The Ink Business Preferred offers 3X points on travel and select business categories on up to $150,000 each account anniversary year, along with 1X points on all other spending.
 Once you’ve reached that $150,000 limit, you’ll earn 1X points in these categories.
 For reference, here are the select business categories that earn 3X points:

-Even with the Ink Business Preferred’s lower 3X points rate on select business spending, we think you’ll earn more with this card since it provides more bonus categories and a higher annual spending limit.
-For this reason, we’re choosing the Ink Business Preferred as the rewards rate winner.
+Even with the Ink Business Preferred’s lower 3X points rate on select business spending, we think you’ll earn more with this card because it provides more bonus categories and a higher annual spending limit, making the Ink Business Preferred the winner in this area.
+That said, if your business doesn’t routinely spend in the 3X categories, but DOES spend in the 5X categories offered by Ink Business Cash, you’d likely be better off with that card.

 Annual fee winner: Ink Business Cash

 The Ink Business Cash comes with no annual fee.
 However, the $95 annual fee for the Ink Business Preferred will give you access to additional benefits and perks that could more than justify the fee.
-Still, if saving money on fees is the goal, then the Ink Business Cash would be the better choice here.
+Still, if saving money on fees is your goal, then the Ink Business Cash is the better choice.

 Foreign transaction fee winner: Ink Business Preferred

 The Ink Business Cash has a 3 percent foreign transaction fee.
-The Ink Business Preferred has no foreign transaction fees, making it a better card for business travel overseas.
+The Ink Business Preferred has no foreign transaction fees, making it a better card for business travel overseas or business purchases in foreign currency.

 Which card earns the most?

-Below, we’ll show that you stand to earn much more with the Ink Business Preferred, even when you factor in the annual fee.
+In most cases, you stand to earn much more with the Ink Business Preferred than with the Ink Business Cash, even when you factor in the annual fee.
 The caveat is that your business must spend a significant amount on an annual basis and in the card’s bonus categories to earn boosted rewards.

-Depending on your business, this could be an easy task.
+This could be an easy task, depending on your business.
 For instance, an online business could easily hit the Ink Business Preferred’s spending limits for shipping and social media advertising alone.
-If your business is dependent on travel and you cover employees for business trips, you could reach the $150,000 pretty quickly as well.
-And if your business model requires spending in the 3X categories, you could rack up points quickly and easily with the Ink Business Preferred card.
+If your business depends on travel, and you cover employees for business trips, reaching the $150,000 spending limit may be no trouble as well.
+And if your business model requires spending in the 3X categories, you might rack up points quickly and easily with the Ink Business Preferred card.

 Ink Business Cash vs. Ink Business Preferred spending example

-For the Ink Business Cash card, there are two bonus category earning rates: 5 percent and 2 percent.
-Each category is capped at $25,000 in combined purchases per account anniversary year.
-If you reach these limits each year, you could earn $1,250 back for the 5 percent back category and $500 back for restaurant and gas spending.
-Add your welcome bonus and you’ll earn $2,500 in cash back for the first year and $1,750 back in the following years.
+The Ink Business Cash card has two bonus category earning rates: 5 percent and 2 percent, each of which is capped at $25,000 in combined purchases per account anniversary year.
+If you reach these limits each year, you could earn:

 With this card, there’s no annual fee to subtract, so your cash back is pretty much all profit.
 As long as you pay your balance off each month, you’ll avoid paying interest fees, increasing the value of this card even more.